Elliott nips Earnhardt to win 2nd straight Daytona 500 pole

+As the series shifts into a new era, those distinguished names are out front again and will give the start of the Daytona 500 a throwback feel.

+Chase Elliott and Dale Earnhardt Jr. - teammates and sons of Hall of Fame drivers - will start 1-2 and should give a sagging series a sorely needed boost this week headed into its marquee event.

-DAYTONA BEACH, Fla.
-(AP) -- Chase Elliott nipped Dale Earnhardt Jr. on the final qualifying lap Sunday to win his second straight pole for the Daytona 500.
+Elliott nipped Earnhardt on the final qualifying lap Sunday to win his second straight pole for the Daytona 500.
+Elliott turned a lap at 192.872 mph to just edge Earnhardt's speed of 192.864 and become the first repeat pole winner in 27 years.

+''I don't really care who it is.
+I'm not going to feel bad about beating somebody,'' Elliott said. ''Dale's a good guy.
+I'm happy to share the front row with him.
+Happier to beat him.''

+Earnhardt, long NASCAR's most popular driver, had the speed to beat in his triumphant return after missing the second half of last season with a concussion.
+He missed the final 18 races with nausea, vision and balance issues after at least the fifth concussion of his career following a June wreck.
+He was as sharp as ever in the No. 88 Chevrolet headed into his first race since last July.

+''Ain't much to it.
+The car does all the work ,'' he said.

-Elliott turned a lap at 192.872 mph to just edge Earnhardt's speed of 196.864.
-Elliott and Earnhardt gave Hendrick Motorsports and Chevrolet a 1-2 front row for NASCAR's biggest race.
+Elliott and Earnhardt gave Hendrick Motorsports and Chevrolet a 1-2 front row for the fifth time in the Daytona 500.

-The 21-year-old is the son of Hall of Fame driver and two-time Daytona 500 champion Bill Elliott.
-Elliott became the youngest Daytona 500 pole winner a year ago and proved in the No. 24 Chevy starting first last season was no fluke.
+Elliott, the 21-year-old son of Hall of Fame driver and two-time Daytona 500 champion Bill Elliott, became the youngest Daytona 500 pole winner a year ago and proved in the No. 24 Chevy starting first last season was no fluke.

 Elliott also made it three straight years for the No. 24 on the pole.
 Jeff Gordon won the pole in 2015 in his final season before he retired and turned the car over to Elliott.